segalmax/telegram_zoomer/README.md

    heroku ps:scale worker=1 --app your-heroku-app-name
    ```

-The session and message state persistence is handled automatically, allowing the bot to maintain its state even when Heroku restarts dynos.
+The session and application state persistence is handled automatically.
+The bot loads state from `TG_SESSION_STRING` and `LAST_PROCESSED_STATE` on Heroku.
+When running on Heroku, if the bot updates its state (e.g. processes new messages, updates PTS), it will log the new `LAST_PROCESSED_STATE` string, which you should then update in your Heroku app's config vars to ensure persistence across restarts.

 ## Polling Mechanism